Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection

 \section{Abstract}

-In the context of the high-dimensional Gaussian linear regression for ordered variables, we study the variable selection procedure via the minimization of the penalized least-squares criterion.
+In the context of high-dimensional Gaussian linear regression for ordered variables, we study the variable selection procedure via the minimization of the penalized least-squares criterion.
 We focus on model selection where the penalty function depends on an unknown multiplicative constant commonly calibrated for prediction.
 We propose a new proper calibration of this hyperparameter to simultaneously control predictive risk and false discovery rate.
-We obtain non-asymptotic theoretical bounds on the False Discovery Rate with respect to the hyperparameter and we provide an algorithm to calibrate it.
-It is based on completely observable quantities in view of applications.
-Our algorithm is validated by an extensive simulation study and is compared with some existing variable selection procedures.
-Finally, we propose a study to generalize our approach in complete variable selection. \keywords{Ordered variable selection \and Prediction \and FDR \and High-dimension \and Gaussian regression \and Hyperparameter calibration}
+We obtain non-asymptotic bounds on the False Discovery Rate with respect to the hyperparameter and we provide an algorithm to calibrate it.
+This algorithm is based on quantities that can typically be observed in real data applications.
+The algorithm is validated in an extensive simulation study and is compared with several existing variable selection procedures.
+Finally, we study an extension of our approach to the case in which an ordering of the variables is not available. \keywords{Ordered variable selection \and Prediction \and FDR \and High-dimension \and Gaussian regression \and Hyperparameter calibration}